Web banner: Standard sizes

 However, standard banner ad sizes are constantly evolving due to consumer creative fatigue and banner blindness.
 Ad companies consistently test performance of ad units to ensure maximum performance for their clients.
 IAB has updated its guideline bi-annually.
 Some publishers that are known for their unique, custom executions include BuzzFeed, CraveOnline, Quartz (publication), Thought Catalog, Elite Daily, Vice Media, Inc., Mic (media company), and many others.
 According to media research firm eMarketer, such types of custom executions through publisher direct buys are on the rise, with Native advertising spending to hit over $4.3 Billion by the end of 2015.

 Other types

 The use of web banners is not restricted to online advertising.
-Website designs often use non-advertising banners, also known as "hero images," for aesthetic reasons.
+Website designs often use non-advertising banners, also known as "hero images" or "hero headers" for aesthetic reasons.
 Hero images are represented by large photos, graphics, or videos that are placed in the prominent sections of a website.

 A "live banner" is a banner ad which is created dynamically at the time of display, instead of being pre-programmed with fixed content.
-Live banners are built using technologies such as Adobe Flash, Java, or Microsoft Silverlight, and usually employ animation together with text, images, graphics, sounds and video to catch the viewer's attention.
+Live banners usually employ animation together with text, images, graphics, sounds and video to catch the viewer's attention.
 Depending on the banner design, any of these multimedia elements may be defined as dynamic and therefore variable.
+Formerly, they were built using technologies such as Adobe Flash, Java, or Microsoft Silverlight.